I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemprintticketprovider-getsupportedversions.md

 <p>The plug-in is responsible for allocating the array memory that is pointed to by the <i>ppVersions</i> parameter.
 The plug-in should allocate this memory by using the <b>CoTaskMemAlloc</b> function (described in the Microsoft Windows SDK documentation), but it is not responsible for freeing this memory.</p>

-<p><code>IPrintOemPrintTicketProvider::GetSupportedVersions</code> can be called before the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553151">IPrintOemPrintTicketProvider::BindPrinter</a> method is called.
-As a result, the OEM plug-in provider should not close the printer handle that is associated with the <i>hPrinter</i> parameter.</p>

-<p><code>IPrintOemPrintTicketProvider::GetSupportedVersions</code> returns the major version numbers of the print schemas that are supported by the provider interface.
-(The only currently defined version number is 1.)
-Providers can omit intermediate versions.</p>

-<p>The plug-in is responsible for allocating the array memory that is pointed to by the <i>ppVersions</i> parameter.
-The plug-in should allocate this memory by using the <b>CoTaskMemAlloc</b> function (described in the Microsoft Windows SDK documentation), but it is not responsible for freeing this memory.</p>

-<p><code>IPrintOemPrintTicketProvider::GetSupportedVersions</code> can be called before the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553151">IPrintOemPrintTicketProvider::BindPrinter</a> method is called.
+<p><code>IPrintOemPrintTicketProvider::GetSupportedVersions</code> can be called before the <a href="print.iprintoemprintticketprovider_bindprinter">IPrintOemPrintTicketProvider::BindPrinter</a> method is called.
 As a result, the OEM plug-in provider should not close the printer handle that is associated with the <i>hPrinter</i> parameter.</p>

 ## -requirements
 <table>